Editorial Policies

 FOCUS AND SCOPE

-Jurnal Ilmu Administrasi Negara is a journal that provides scientific information aimed at researchers, research institutions, government agencies, and stakeholders.
-Jurnal Ilmu Administrasi Negara publishes manuscripts that focus on research results on government policy innovation.
-Jurnal Ilmu Administrasi Negara is published and printed twice in each volume by Program Studi Admistrasi Publik, Fakultas Ilmu Sosial dan Ilmu Politik, Universitas Bojonegoro.
+JIAN (Jurnal Ilmiah Administrasi Negara) is a journal that provides scientific information aimed at researchers, research institutions, government agencies, and stakeholders.
+JIAN (Jurnal Ilmiah Administrasi) Negara publishes manuscripts that focus on research results on government policy innovation.
+JIAN (Jurnal Ilmiah Administrasi Negara) is published and printed twice in each volume by Program Studi Administrasi Publik, Fakultas Ilmu Sosial dan Ilmu Politik, Universitas Bojonegoro.

 Here is the focus and coverage of topics that can be included in this journal: